lookit/lookit-docs/README.md

 You can de-activate it at any time by running: `deactivate`.
 You will need this virtual environment running in order to (1) install the rest of the project dependencies, and (2) build the HTML versions of the documentation files to review (see next section).

-## Install project dependencies in virtual environment (Mac and Windows)
+## Finishing the installation (Mac and Windows)

-After activating your virtual environment, you can install the project dependencies inside your environment using the requirements doc.
+After activating your virtual environment, you need to install the project dependencies inside your environment using the requirements doc.
 This must be done while your virtual environment is running (note the `(denv)` in your terminal/command prompt):

 ```
 (denv) /lookit-docs $ pip install -r docs/requirements.txt